Skam Records: History

-Skam's first 12-inch single was a self-titled debut from Lego Feet (Sean Booth and Rob Brown, later known as Autechre).
+Skam's first 12-inch single was Lego Feet by Lego Feet (Sean Booth and Rob Brown, later known as Autechre).
 The label followed with two 12" records from Gescom, a project whose members vary between each release.

-Other early Skam releases came from Freeform (Simon Pyke), Bola, Jega, Team Doyobi, E.Stonji (Jens Döring), and Boards of Canada.
+Other early Skam releases came from Freeform (Simon Pyke), Bola, Jega, Team Doyobi, Wevie Stonder, E.Stonji (Jens Döring), and Boards of Canada.
 Boards of Canada's Hi Scores EP, and Gescom's Keynell and Lego Feet have been re-pressed or reissued.

-Skam entered the full-length market in 1998 with the releases of Soup by Bola and Music Has the Right to Children by Boards of Canada, the latter being jointly released with Warp Records.
+Skam's first full-length LP releases were in 1998 with Soup by Bola and Music Has the Right to Children by Boards of Canada, the latter being jointly released with Warp Records.

-A recurring feature on the packaging of Skam releases is the name of the label printed in braille.
+A recurring feature on the packaging of Skam releases is the title of the album printed in braille.

 Series releases

+Skam has released several series of record editions whose catalogue-series codes are anagrams of “SKAM” (for example “MASK”, “KMAS”, “SMAK”, “AMKS”).

-Skam makes multiple series of record releases within the label, all of which are an anagram of "SKAM".
-The first three records were produced in conjunction with German duo Musik Aus Strom, and the latter two by Skam alone.
+The earliest “MASK” series was produced in collaboration with the German label Musik Aus Strom, and subsequent editions of the series were released by Skam alone.

 Up until the 2004 release of Mr 76ix's Hits of 76ix, the label has produced a 7" single along with each full-length album; the 7" catalogue numbers begin with the letters "KMAS".
 Skam has since stated on its website that future KMAS releases will feature purely exclusive tracks to complement full-length recordings of the same number.

 In 2001, Skam began the "SMAK" series.
 Each SMAK 12" showcased two artists, one per record side.
 Some SMAK artists, like Quinoline Yellow, have gone on to become full Skam musicians.
 NMB Allstars ("North Manchester Bedroom Allstars") went on to become part of the sublabel 33, which Skam has referred to as "a part of the family."
 Others, like Ola Bergman and Posthuman went on to set up their own record labels: New Speak and Seed Records, respectively.
 Made, are known for their live acts.
 In October 2004, Skam began the "AMKS" series with Supermechamaximegamegablast by Mortal and Chemist, which is, as the catalogue number may suggest, a mix.